gizem-ce/User-Management-Interface/User_management_ınterface.md

 # User Management Interface Specification

 ## 1. Overview
-The **User Management** screen's user interface (UI), which allows administrators to create, change, enable, disable, and assign roles to users, is described in this article.
+The **User Management** screen's user interface (UI), which allows administrators to create, enable, disable, and assign roles to users, is described in this article.

 ## 2. Initial View
 The list of current users is shown in a table format when the user initially accesses the website.